After Completion of Endodontic Treatment FAQ

 - Your tooth is more prone to fracture immediately after endodontic treatment.
 You should chew on the other side until your restorative dentist has placed a core build-up and a protective restoration, usually a crown.

-- If your tooth’s strength is seriously compromised, Dr. Garden or your restorative dentist may place a post and core build-up inside the tooth.
+- If your tooth’s strength is seriously compromised, Dr. Garden or Dr. Mar or your restorative dentist may place a post and core build-up inside the tooth.
 Your restorative dentist and endodontist will determine the appropriate restoration to best protect your tooth.

 Are there any potential problems after treatment?